Microsoft Visual Studio Code

 Visual Studio Code enables you to write and edit a wide variety of source code files, such as .HTML, .JS., .CSS, .PHP, .JAVA, and .PY.
 In addition to common features, such as syntax highlighting, Visual Studio Code offers several developer conveniences.
 The program comes with built-in support for Git and allows you to add other version control systems by installing extensions from the VS Code Marketplace.
 Helpful debugging tools display code errors and suggestions and enable you to set code breakpoints.
 IntelliSense also comes standard, intelligently completing code and offering quick code references.

 The Visual Studio Code interface consists of a tabbed editing pane with a configurable layout.
-Multiple files may be viewed simultaneously side-by-side, or in one of several grid view options.
+Multiple files may be viewed simultaneously side-by-side or in one of several grid view options.
 A file explorer pane allows for quick navigation within the files and folders that make up the workspace.
-An optional terminal may be used within the software, allowing developers to interact with command line tools, such as task runners and package managers, without having to switch windows.
+An optional terminal may be used within the software, allowing developers to interact with command-line tools, such as task runners and package managers, without switching windows.

 Visual Studio Code has become one of the most popular development environments among web and software developers.
-The healthy community of users has led to a wide variety of extensions available to add additional functionality, as well as many options to customize the appearance and behavior of the software.
+The healthy community of users has led to a wide variety of extensions available to add additional functionality and many options to customize the appearance and behavior of the software.
 If you are looking for a new text editor for your programming needs, Microsoft Visual Studio Code is a great choice.

 Supported File Types

 Primary file extension

 Other file extensions used by Microsoft Visual Studio Code 1